Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 A.G.

-A.G. about 3 years ago
+A.G. almost 4 years ago

 I live very close to Margaret Ave and very much enjoy walking, biking, and driving along it as the twisting nature of the road's lines around on street parking helps keeps drivers focused and slows them down.

-nokel81 about 3 years ago
+nokel81 almost 4 years ago

 I live on Woolwich between Bridge and Bridal trail.